shreya25bce11282-cpu/Predicting-Cognitive-Fatigue-from-Digital-Interaction-Patterns/README.md

 ## Future Extensions
 - Replace synthetic data with real interaction logs (with consent)
 - Compare multiple model types for robustness
 - Integrate real time fatigue prediction into interface prototypes

+---

+## Methodological Note on Synthetic Data

+Because the dataset is synthetically generated using psychologically motivated assumptions, the model’s performance reflects internal consistency rather than real world generalization.
+The goal of this project is not predictive deployment, but to demonstrate how cognitive theory can be operationalized into behavioral features and interpreted through an explanatory model.